Skip to Content

 • phone contacts who use Monzo, if you have profile privacy settings turned on and they do too (we don't store your full contact list).

-If you provide your information to a Credit Broker that Monzo partners with, they will provide your information to us so that we can identify what Lending Monzo might be able to offer you.
+If you provide your information to a Credit Broker that Monzo partners with, they will provide your information to us so that we can identify what lending Monzo might be able to offer you.
 The details of which will get passed back to the Credit Broker.
 When using a Credit Broker service please make sure that you read their Privacy Notice to understand how they process your information.

 When you sign up for a Monzo account, we search your record at: